-This paper provides new evidence on the Iranian current account sustainability using bounds test approach to level relationship.
+This paper provides new evidence on the Iranian current account deficit sustainability using a bounds testing approach to level relationship.
 Unit root tests reveal that exports are integrated of order one (this series is non-stationary at level) while imports are integrated of order zero (this series is stationary at level).

-Bounds test results suggest that exports in Iran are in level relationship with imports when imports are dependent variable; therefore, exports and imports converge in the long term period.
-This proves that current account deficits in Iran are statistically sustainable and the finding of Arize (2002) is also supported by bounds tests for this country.
+Bounds test results suggest that exports in Iran are in a level relationship with imports when imports are the dependent variable; therefore, exports and imports converge in the long-term period.
+This proves that current account deficits in Iran are statistically sustainable, and the finding of Arize (2002) is supported by bounds testing for this country.